fieldtrip/website/development/project/fwdarch.md

 - Headshape, closed surface
 - Nothing

 All the routines which create a forward model need a description of the volume conductor model as input.
 This model is represented in a vol structure which contains a set of fields, among which vol.method (e.g., vol.method = 'dipoli').
-All other fields are specific for the various methods and are generated in a pipeline which can be summarized in the following pictur
+All other fields are specific for the various methods and are generated in a pipeline which can be summarized in the following picture

 {% include image src="/assets/img/development/project/fwdarch/wikie_scheme2.jpg" width="600" %})

 The leftmost box indicates a set of functions (MATLAB/external toolboxes, FieldTrip) that deal with anatomical volumes (a 3D matrix filled with intensity values - a set of voxels).
 This step manages the volumetric information (MRI/CT scans) and transforms the anatomy into a processed anatomy ('ana2ana' functions), transforms the anatomy into a binary segmentation ('ana2seg' functions) or manipulates segmented images ('seg2seg' functions, i.e. morphology operators).

 The content of the central box is a set of functions which refines the geometrical description derived from the volumetric analysis.
 Any visual quality control is processed in this section, including interactions with the operator.
 The input can be a segmented volume, a triangulated set of points or a cloud of points.
-The output is a geometry (geom), defined as a geometrical description other than volumetric, like for example a triangulated mesh, a cloud of points representing the head, a 3D lattice of tetrahedrons/hexahedrons, etc.
+The output is a geometry (geom), defined as a geometrical description other than volumetric, like for example a triangulated mesh, a cloud of points representing the head, a 3D lattice of tetrahedra/hexahedra, etc.

 The third block (Post-processing) performs all automatic steps to build the description of the volume conductor ('vol' structure with various fields).
 This last step provides the piece of information which is fed to the forward solution algorithms ([the various lead field computation routines](#The functions in Forward module)).
 This post-processing functions are **not supposed to change the meshes anymore** and call method-specific head model functions (**[ft_headmodel_XXX](#A list of the headmodel functions.m)** routines)